metabolism/wordpress-bundle/README.md

 ## Why not Bedrock

 Because Bedrock "only" provides a folder organisation with composer dependencies management.
-Btw this Bundle comes from years of Bedrock usage + Timber plugin...
+This bundle comes from years of Bedrock usage + Timber plugin...

 ## Why not Ekino Wordpress Bundle

 The philosophy is not the same, Ekino use Symfony to manipulate Wordpress database.